access-company/testgear/README.md

 It must declare dependency to your Solomon instance in the form of dependency tuple, just like you do in ordinary `mix.exs` file.

-Example sequence up to comlipation:
+Example sequence up to compilation:

 ```sh
 $ git clone https://github.com/access-company/testgear.git